raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- /task ---

-**Note:** if your version of Raspbian doesn't include the **Recommended Software** application you should [update your Raspberry Pi](https://www.raspberrypi.org/documentation/raspbian/updating.md) by opening a terminal and running the commands:
+**Note:** if your version of Raspbian doesn't include the **Recommended Software** application, you should [update your Raspberry Pi](https://www.raspberrypi.org/documentation/raspbian/updating.md) by opening a terminal window and running the commands:

 ```bash
 sudo apt-get update